Bidibidi Refugee Settlement: Demographics

 Bidibidi was opened in August or September of 2016 and was closed to new arrivals by December of the same year after reaching maximum capacity.
 With an estimated population of 285,000 refugees, it was recognized in 2017 as the largest refugee settlement in the world.
 The host community consists of the Aringa, the indigenous people of Yumbe District.

 A June 2018 UNHCR report detailed the following population distribution: 26,650 females and 25,082 males aged 0–4; 45,689 females and 47,040 males aged 5–11; 26,323 females and 28,314 males aged 12–17; 48,766 females and 33,079 males aged 18–59; and 4,757 females and 2,159 males aged 60 and over.

 In Bidibidi, the population is predominantly female, with women outnumbering men by a 3:2 ratio, and most households are led by women.
 The majority of the settlement's residents are under the age of 18.

 The majority of refugees are ethnically diverse Bari speakers from Central Equatoria, including groups such as the Bari, Mundari, Kuku, Kakwa, Pojulu, and Nyagwara.
 There are also refugees from other parts of Equatoria, notably Eastern Equatoria, such as the Ma’di, Otuho, Lokoya, Peri, Didinga, Lulubo, Lopit, Dongotona, and Acholi, as well as smaller communities from other South Sudanese regions, including the Nuer, Shilluk, Azande, Keliko, Murle, and Dinka.
 Most of these non-Equatorial refugees were residing in Equatoria, particularly Juba, when the conflict intensified in 2016.

+As of June 2025, Bidibidi still hosted more than 270,000 refugees.